 - Florida has enacted the Florida Ban on Texting While Driving Law.
 See Use of Mobile Devices.

-- Localities includes Miami Beach, Pinellas County and St. Petersburg have requirements that affect employee communications.
+- Pinellas County has requirements that affect employee communications.
 See Local Requirements.